Apex Mountain Resort

 Apex Mountain Resort is a ski resort in southwestern Canada, located in the Okanagan region on Beaconsfield Mountain, just west of Penticton, British Columbia.
 Its first Pomalift was installed in 1961, with a vertical rise of 1200 ft.

 Beaconsfield Mountain has a summit elevation of 2178 m above sea level and receives an average of 600 cm of snow a year.
 It has 1112 acre of groomed, skiable terrain, 50 km2 of backcountry skiing terrain, and 50 km of groomed cross-country terrain.
-There are 79 named trails accessed by four chairlifts, including one high-speed quad.
+There are 79 named trails accessed by four ski lifts, including one high-speed quad.
 The resort also offers four terrain parks and a tube park.
 Apex currently operates twelve snow guns that provide top-to-bottom snowmaking capability.

 The mountain's main accommodation providers include Stay at Apex, Apex Lodge, and Apex Mountain Inn.
 Other activities that the resort provides include a 1.0 km skating loop and a hockey rink.
 Nearby, Nickel Plate Nordic Centre also offers snowshoeing and cross-country skiing.